 Priority Reduction List

-shall mean the list with which the Network User can indicate its priorities to the TSO in the event of a constraint (for Wheeling, Zee Platform, OCUC or Direct Line Services).
+shall mean the list with which the Network User can indicate its priorities to the TSO in the event of a constraint (for Zee Platform or Direct Line Services).
 The Network User can send this list to the TSO for each shipper code per Interconnection Point or End User Domestic Exit Point via its Nominations.

 Profil End User shall mean all end users on the DSO grid without telemetering of which 4 Profile End User Types are defined.